keilaglez-tech/VIN_Decoder/README.md

-This web app is a vehicle information lookup tool built with NiceGUI.
+This web app is a vehicle information lookup tool.
 It provides two main features:

 VIN Lookup: Users can enter a Vehicle Identification Number (VIN) to retrieve detailed information about a specific vehicle using the API Ninjas VIN lookup service.
 Results are displayed in a table, and the last three VIN searches are shown for quick reference.